One of the most incredible discoveries a Maine Coon owner can make is learning how to train Maine Coon to play fetch.

 Step 1: Clicker Training (Optional)

-Clicker training is not necessary for teaching a cat to play fetch, but it is useful if you plan on teaching your Maine Coon lots of tricks.
+Clicker training is not necessary for teaching a cat to play fetch but is useful if you plan on teaching your Maine Coon lots of tricks.
+Clickers are cheap, typically less than $5, and you’ll find them online or in just about any pet store.

-Click the button, and immediately give your cat praise and provide a treat.
-Continue to do this until your cat turns expectantly at the sound of the clicker.
+Before teaching your Maine Coon to fetch, teach them to associate the clicker with positive stimuli.
+Click the button, then give your cat praise, and provide a treat.
+Continue doing this until your cat turns expectantly at the sound of the clicker.

 If you do choose to clicker train your Maine Coon, make sure your cat associates the clicker with treats and praise before moving on to the next step.